-(1) HSD shall inform the local [$\underline{\text{INS}}$] DHS office immediately when [\underline{a}] an official determination is made that any member of a household who is applying for or receives benefits is present in the US in violation of the INA.
-An official determination that an illegal alien is in the US in violation of the INA is only made when:

-[(2) A determination that an alien is in the US in violation of the INA is made when:]

-(a) the illegal aliens unlawful presence is [there has been] a finding of fact or conclusion of law that is made by HSD as part of [through] a formal determination [process by the INS or the executive office of immigration review (EOIR) that the alien is unlawfully residing in the US; and] about the individuals eligibility; or
+- (1) HSD shall inform the local DHS office only when an official determination is made that any member of a household who is applying for or receives benefits is present in the US in violation of the INA.
+An official determination that an illegal alien is in the US in violation of the INA is only made when: - (a) the illegal aliens unlawful presence is a finding of fact or conclusion of law that is made by HSD as part of a formal determination about the individuals eligibility; and - (b) HSD's finding is supported by a determination by DHS or the executive office of immigration review (EOIR) that the non-citizen is unlawfully residing in the US, such as a final order of deportation. - (2) A systematic alien verification for entitlements (SAVE) response showing no service record on an individual or an immigration status making the individual ineligible for a benefit is not a finding of fact or conclusion of law that the individual is not lawfully present. - (3) Illegal alien status is considered reported when the caseworker enters the information about the non-citizen on the household's computer file. - G. Income and resources of ineligible aliens: All the resources and a prorated share of income of an ineligible alien, or of an alien whose alien status is unverified, shall be considered in determining eligibility and food stamp benefit amount for the remaining eligible household members.

-[(b) the alien states to the department that he or she is in the US in violation of the INA, and the statement is supported by an INS or EOIR finding;]

-[(c) an alien who resides in the US in violation of the INA shall be considered an ineligible alien until there is a finding or conclusion of law through a formal determination process by the INS or EOIR.]

-(b) HSD's finding is supported by a determination by DHS or the executive office of immigration review (EOIR) that the non-citizen is unlawfully residing in the US, such as a Final Order of Deportation.

-(2) A systematic alien verification for entitlements (SAVE) response showing no service record on an individual or an immigration status making the individual ineligible for a benefit is not a finding of fact or conclusion of law that the individual is not lawfully present.

-(3) Illegal alien status is considered reported when the caseworker enters the information about the non-citizen on the household's computer file.